a-chaudhari/pxfnlock/Readme.md

 ## Install
 1. try running the binary as-is and see if it works on your system
    * if it doesn't work, continue with the build instructions below
-2. if it works use `sudo cp px13-fnlock /usr/local/bin/` to copy the binary to a location in your PATH
+2. if it works use `sudo cp pxFnLock /usr/local/bin/` to copy the binary to a location in your PATH
-3. if you want to run this on boot, copy the service files to `/etc/systemd/system`
+3. if you want to run this on boot, copy **both** service files to `/etc/systemd/system`
 4. `sudo systemctl enable --now pxfnlock.service` to enable the service

 ## Building